Space Planning 101: How Many Conference Rooms Do You Need For Each Employee?

-To meet the needs of your team as you grow, you need a mix of the following meeting room types:
+To meet the needs of your team as you grow and maximize conference room utilization, you need a mix of the following meeting room types:

 One-on-spaces are for the many meetings that involve just two employees.
 These spaces don’t need a large table or TV, so they can be as small as 16 square feet and don’t necessarily require an enclosed space.

 Huddle rooms or huddle areas are versatile spaces designed for meetings of all kinds, especially brainstorming sessions and collaborative work between smaller groups.
-They generally have a more casual atmosphere and are for meetings with an agenda that doesn’t require privacy.
+These types of spaces generally have a more casual atmosphere and are for meetings with an agenda that don’t require privacy.

-One of the benefits of having four to five small conference rooms as opposed to a few larger meeting rooms is the flexibility to experiment with a variety of designs and styles to better suit the different types of meetings.
+One of the benefits of having four to five small conference rooms in the office as opposed to a few larger meeting rooms is the flexibility to experiment with a variety of designs and styles to better suit the different types of meetings.

-To get the most use from a large conference room, it’s a good idea to use a layout and furniture that can easily be reconfigured to accommodate either a smaller meeting or multiple activities simultaneously.
+To really drive your large conference room utilization, it’s a good idea to use a layout and furniture that can easily be reconfigured to accommodate either a smaller meeting or multiple activities simultaneously.

 High density workplaces are usually flexible work environments with no assigned seating (such as activity-based working or hot-desking) where 80-150 square feet is allocated for each employee.
 Average density work environments (150-250 square feet per employee) have a more traditional office layout with a blend of individual workstations and private offices.
 In higher density workplaces, the average conference room to employee ratio is 1:10, whereas in offices with dedicated desks, the ratio is closer to 1:20.